2013-04-27

 SICP Exercise 2.94: A Generic GCD

-Using div-terms, implement the procedure remainder-terms and use this to define gcd-terms as above.
+div-terms, implement the procedure remainder-terms and use this to define gcd-terms as above.
 Now write a procedure gcd-poly that computes the polynomial GCD of two polys.
 (The procedure should signal an error if the two polys are not in the same variable.)
 Install in the system a generic operation greatest-common-divisor that reduces to gcd-poly for polynomials and to ordinary gcd for ordinary numbers.
 As a test, try

-(define p1 (make-polynomial 'x '((4 1) (3 -1) (2 -2) (1 2))))
+(define p1 (make-polynomial 'x '((4 1) (3 -1) (2 -2) (1 2)))) (define p2 (make-polynomial 'x '((3 1) (1 -1)))) (greatest-common-divisor p1 p2)and check your result by hand.

 Calculating the GCD of Polynomials

-The procedure div-terms was introduced back in exercise 2.91 and returns a list of the quotient term-list and the remainder term-list.
+div-terms was introduced back in exercise 2.91 and returns a list of the quotient term-list and the remainder term-list.
 As a result the implementation of remainder-terms is very straightforward.
 It just needs to extract and return the second item from the list returned by div-terms:

-(define (remainder-terms L1 L2)
+(define (remainder-terms L1 L2) (cadr (div-terms L1 L2)))

-This can then be used by the implementation of gcd-terms supplied in the book (I've renamed the parameters a and b to L1 and L2 respectively to match the convention used in our rational package):
+gcd-terms supplied in the book (I've renamed the parameters a and b to L1 and L2 respectively to match the convention used in our rational package):

 (define (gcd-terms L1 L2)